kamilmuzyka91/construction-company/README.md

 Chceck demo page: [demo](https://construction-company-v1.netlify.app)

-- This site is write in mobile first conception.
+- This site is write in mobile first conception
-- Written in scss and pure javascript only.
+- Written in scss and pure javascript only
+- The site has a custum hamburger menu

 ## This App uses: